Browse Principal Investigators

 • William Marslen-Wilson Dr William Marslen-Wilson

 My research interests are in the cognitive science and neuroscience of language.
-I study the comprehension of spoken language in the mind and the brain using interdisciplinary techniques aimed at identifying the neural processing streams that supp...
+I study the comprehension of human language in the mind and the brain using interdisciplinary neuroimaging and multivariate analysis techniques aimed at identifying ...

 • Keith Martin Professor Keith Martin